Matrix Function in R – Master the apply() and sapply() functions in R

-- simplify – It is a logical value which defines whether a result is been simplified to a vector or matrix if possible?
+- simplify – It is a logical value which defines whether a result is simplified to a vector or matrix (if possible).

-- USE.NAMES – Logical; if TRUE and if X is a character, use X as names for the result unless it had names already.
+- USE.NAMES – Logical; if it is TRUE and X is a character, then use X as names for the result unless it has names already.

 sapply() function applies a function to margins of an array or matrix.

 Usage – sapply(x, func, …, simplify = TRUE, USE.NAMES = TRUE)